 08.01 Opening .
 An inspector should open a URI when an observation is identified but more information is required to determine if the observation is a noncompliance.

-A URI cannot be used to determine the significance of a violation to track completion of licensee’s actions associated with a violation or an inspection question, or to determine if enforcement discretion should be granted for a violation.
+A URI cannot be used to determine the significance of a violation (except when more information is needed to determine if a violation is minor or more than minor), to track completion of licensee’s actions associated with a violation or an inspection question, or to determine if enforcement discretion should be granted for a violation.
 The action of documenting URIs is a commitment of future resources.

-The URI should be documented using
+The URI should be documented using the format shown in the table below.

+Table 2: Open Unresolved Item